 The scaling relations reveal key structural and dynamical properties of molecular clumps, focusing on the most reliable data with KDE confidence levels exceeding 90\%.
 We first conduct a cross-survey comparison of parameter relations among MWISP, CHIMPS, and SEDIGISM datasets, then analyze maser-associated subsamples to understand how active star formation environments differ from the general population.
 Through quantitative analysis of power-law indices and correlation strengths, this approach reveals both universal aspects of clump scaling behavior and the specific modifications associated with enhanced star formation activity.

-\subsubsection{Cross-Survey Comparison of Clump Scaling Relations}
+\subsubsection{Cross-survey Comparison of Clump Scaling Relations}

-Figure \ref{Imgs_PR_2} presents a detailed comparison of molecular clumps scaling relations across catalogs, which can be directly assessed against Larson's classical scaling laws \citep{KDA_Method_PR_1} that have served as key references in molecular cloud dynamics.
+Figure \ref{Imgs_PR_2} presents a detailed comparison of molecular clump scaling relations across catalogs, which can be directly assessed against Larson's classical scaling laws \citep{KDA_Method_PR_1}, which have served as key references in molecular cloud dynamics.

 The $M$ - $R_{\text{eq}}$ relation for molecular clumps (Figure \ref{Imgs_PR_2}a) exhibits a power-law index of $\alpha_{0.9} = 2.229\pm0.002$ ($P = 0.97$), with CHIMPS ($\alpha_{0.9} = 2.383$) and SEDIGISM ($\alpha_{0.9} = 2.28$) displaying nearly identical slopes.
 These slopes, significantly steeper than the classical $M \propto R^{2.0}$ relation, indicate that surface density increases with size rather than remaining constant \citep{KDA_Method_PR_5,PRelation_4}.
-This departure from constant surface density spans multiple scales may reflect hierarchical structure formation where material becomes increasingly concentrated at larger scales \citep{Gravitation_2,Turbulence_4,Hierarchical_Collapse_2}, potentially arising from the intrinsic structure of supersonic, intermittent turbulent flows \citep{GRS_2}.
+This departure from constant surface density spans multiple scales may reflect hierarchical structure formation, where material becomes increasingly concentrated at larger scales \citep{Gravitation_2,Turbulence_4,Hierarchical_Collapse_2}, potentially arising from the intrinsic structure of supersonic, intermittent turbulent flows \citep{GRS_2}.